 How is an Academic Cover Letter Structured?

 Use a formal business letter format.
-Note, an academic cover letter can run multiple pages.
+An academic cover letter can run multiple pages.

 What is the Content of a Cover Letter?

-Tailor your letter to the specific institution and department.
-Visit the department’s website to become familiar with the course offerings and any special programs.
+Tailor your letter to the institution and department.
+Visit the department’s website to become familiar with the course offerings and special programs.
 If you are applying for a research-oriented position, begin by discussing your research and dissertation.
-If you are seeking a teaching-intensive job, you may wish to open with your teaching experience.
+If you are seeking a teaching-intensive job, consider leading with your teaching experience.

 Your letter should, ideally, be addressed to a specific individual.
 Alternatively, you can address it to a search committee.
 Be sure to use correct titles.

 State why you are writing, the position for which you are applying, your current institutional affiliation, and where you learned about the opportunity.

 Research and/or Dissertation

 Provide evidence of the quality of your scholarly research.
 Include the title, a clear project description, and the direction you’d like your future research to take.
-If sections of your dissertation have been published, if you have a book contract, or if you have presented sections of the dissertation at conferences, mention that here.
-Try to relate your research to the needs of the institution if possible.
+Be sure to mention if sections of your dissertation have been published, you have a book contract, or you have presented sections of the dissertation at conferences.
+Try to relate your research to the needs of the institution.